MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/term-get-organizationconfig-is-not-recognized-error.md

 ## Symptoms

 You want to set up a hybrid deployment between your on-premises Microsoft Exchange Server organization and Exchange Online in Microsoft 365.
 However, when you run the Hybrid Configuration wizard, the wizard doesn't complete successfully, and you receive a **Get-OrganizationConfig is not recognized** error message.
-The full text of this message resembles the following:
+The full text of this message resembles the following example:

 > ERROR : Subtask CheckPrereqs execution failed: Check Tenant Prerequisites
 Execution of the Get-OrganizationConfig cmdlet has thrown an exception.
 This may indicate invalid parameters in your hybrid configuration settings.